fish-quant/autofish/README.md

 Rather than performing the pip install from pypi (step 4 above), you can install it locally

-1. Download the zip archive locally of the repository
+1. Download the zip archive of the branch you are interested in.
+2. Unzip on your machine.
-2. Open Anaconda terminal at location of the autofish package.
+3. Open Anaconda terminal at location of the autofish package.
-3. Activate environment: `conda activate autofish`
+4. Activate environment: `conda activate autofish`
-4. Editable install `pip install . -e`
+5. Editable install `pip install . -e`

 ### Pycromanager